 We know we can’t do this alone.
-A major part of the Species in the Spotlight is to expand partnerships and motivate individuals to work with us to get these species on the road to recovery.
+A major component of the Species in the Spotlight initiative is to expand partnerships and motivate individuals to work with us to get these species on the road to recovery.

 Actions we and are partners are focusing on include:

-Conservation groups; academia; tribal nations; and federal, state, and local governments all make important contributions to the protection and recovery of endangered and threatened species.
+Conservation groups, academia, tribal nations, and federal, state, and local governments all make important contributions to the protection and recovery of endangered and threatened species.
 We work with these organizations in many ways to minimize harmful effects on listed species and work toward their recovery.
-Our work with partners includes:

-States can use federal funding to support management, research, monitoring, and outreach projects that have direct conservation benefits for listed species, recently delisted species, and candidate species within that state.
-We provide this funding in the form of Species Recover Grants.
+We provide funding to states that have entered into cooperative agreements in the form of Species Recovery Grants to States.
+They support management, research, monitoring, and outreach activities that have direct conservation benefits for listed species, recently delisted species, and candidate species within that state.

-We partner with the U.S. Fish and Wildlife Service and other nations through the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-This partnership ensures that international trade does not threaten species survival.
+To prevent international trade from threatening listed species, the United States partners with other nations under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 We are also a party to the Specially Protected Areas and Wildlife Protocol of the Cartagena Convention.
 Under this protocol, we collaborate with other nations of the wider Caribbean region to conserve and manage threatened and endangered species.